williamcs/williamcs.github.io/_posts/2019-12-16-data-type-convertion-in-java.md

 to TypeTwo.
 After some time, you want to convert TypeOne to TypeThree, you must reimplement TypeOne to TypeThree's method again, this seems not a very good idea.
 If the TypeOne to other data type can be configured, that will be a better idea.
 With java's relection method, we can do this.
 The two data type's relationship is defined in a map data structure.
-It can be easy implemented in config file, or store the relations in db.
+It can be easily implemented in config file, or store the relations in a db.

 Java implementation: